digitalfabrik/integreat-app/docs/08-cicd.md

 The setup of the JKS is demonstrated in section [Manual builds](06-manual-builds.md#manually-building-for-android).

-# Determine the next version
+# Determine the Next Version

 The next version of the app must be determined programmatically.
 The tool `yarn bump-version` can be used.
 If you execute it without parameters you will see the usage.